Skip to Main Content

 You can copy the files from the "Shared with me" folder to your new Google Drive account automatically or manually.

 Manual methods are less reliable and more time-consuming.
-But they are worth considering if you are willing to do most of the work yourself and know how to fix issues that may arise.
+But they are worth considering if you are willing to do most of the work yourself and know how to fix possible issues.

 Regardless of the method chosen, this guide provides comprehensive instructions to ensure a smooth transition of your important documents.